 Mental Health and Workers Comp Cover

 It is also important to know that not only are physical injuries covered.
-But also mental health issues can also be covered.
+But also mental health issues can be covered.

 Mental health is just as important as physical injuries and should not be neglected.
 PTSD (Post Traumatic Stress Disorder) may occur after a tragic incident.
-This too must be treated and taken care of.
+This, too, must be treated and taken care of.

 How to determine if work-related stress is considered PTSD and can be compensated?